chrisnorman7/earwax/docs/source/features.rst

     * Game board levels, so you can create board games with minimal boilerplate.

     * Box levels, which contain boxes, which can be connected together to make maps.
 Both free and restricted movement commands are already implemented.

+* The ability to add actions to :class:`earwax.Level` instances with keyboard keys, mouse buttons, joystick buttons, and joystick hat positions.

+* A text-to-speech system.

+* An ``earwax`` command which can currently create default games.

 Feature Requests
 ----------------